Lvby/bot1/README.md

-# bot1
+# My hybrid bot

 Enlighted by [this project](https://github.com/python-engineer/pytorch-chatbot/blob/master/chat.py), added check user roles method to make those answers more relevant, increased also a couple of layers in neuron networks.This is a test for my another application.
+You can make answers more accurate by asking user to give answers to more choices.
+A better orginized intents.json file could also improve user experiences.

 Background: The bot Sam works for a nursing job agency.
-He tries to answer questions raised by poential employers and nurses (not registered yet).
+He tries to answer questions raised by poential employers and nurses (both are not current users).
 The intents json files are seperated for each user group.
-After user answered if he/she is nurse or employer, the question will be answered based on relevant pth files.
+After user answered if he/she is nurse or employer, the question will be answered based on corresponding pth files.

 # How to use it:

 Django index page and view not ready yet.
 So your interaction with bot will be implemented through terminal.

-path >core
+go to path >core
-# run python train.py to train (if needed)
+# run python train.py to train (option if you want to train the model)
 run python chat.py

 #this is the result